tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ke_modes and auth_modes values.
 If these values are not consistent, the client MUST abort the handshake with an "illegal_parameter" alert.

+If the server supplies an "early_data" extension, the client MUST verify that the server's selected_identity is 0.
+If any other value is returned, the client MUST abort the handshake with an "illegal_parameter" alert.

 This extension MUST be the last extension in the ClientHello (this facilitates implementation as described below).
 Servers MUST check that it is the last extension and otherwise fail the handshake with an "illegal_parameter" alert.

-If the server supplies an "early_data" extension, the client MUST verify that the server's selected_identity is 0.
-If any other value is returned, the client MUST abort the handshake with an "unknown_psk_identity" alert.

 #### PSK Binder

+The PSK binder value forms a binding between a PSK and the current handshake, as well as between the session where the PSK was established (if via a NewSessionTicket message) and the session where it was used.
 Each entry in the binders list is computed as an HMAC over the portion of the ClientHello up to and including the PreSharedKeyExtension.identities field.
 That is, it includes all of the ClientHello but not the binder